-Each goal and its associated Key Performance Indicator(s) are tracked on our sustainability scorecard which is managed by our Council and reviewed quarterly with our Board of Directors committee.
+Each goal and its associated Key Performance Indicator(s) are tracked on our sustainability scorecard which is reviewed quarterly with our Board of Directors.

 In addition to establishing in-year goals and KPIs for our sustainability objectives, we recognized a need to create a longer-term outlook for our program.
 The result is WASH 2030, a set of aspirational, multi-year goals for our sustainability commitments that are designed to set the tone and pace for our efforts between now and 2030.